Wesley A. Swift: Christian Identity pioneer

 Interracial marriage was an important topic to Swift.
-He believed races could coexist so long as segregation was maintained.
-He said "there isn’t anything wrong with being black, but there is something wrong when you try to mix that black species with the white man, that is a violation of God’s law, that is wrong".
-Swift's believed salvation was possible for all races, but that their status as lower orders of beings would always be maintained.
-He explained by saying, "Do not worry about these other races.
+He believed that different races could coexist as long as racial segregation was maintained.
+He stated "there isn't anything wrong with being black, but there is something wrong when you try to mix that black species with the white man, that is a violation of God's law, that is wrong".
+Swift believed that salvation was possible for members of all races, but that their status as lower orders of beings would always be maintained.
+He stated, "Do not worry about these other races.
 You teach them to worship the right God and you set them free… He says He will go to the end of the earth and that eventually, all of these people, all of them, shall be saved and justified according to His purpose and His plan."
-Swift insisted that " God’s plan for the world is segregation and a preservation of Kind," and he viewed whites as the master race who would rule over all other races.
+Swift insisted that "God's plan for the world is segregation and a preservation of Kind," and he believed that whites were the master race that would rule all other races.
 Swift relied heavily on the Book of Enoch to justify his theology.
 The Christian Identity ideas held by Swift were viewed as extreme by some others on the far right.
 Swift's views were denounced by Robert W. Welch Jr., the founder of the John Birch Society, but supported and financed by Birch supporter James Oviatt, for whom the James Oviatt Building is named.

-Swift continued to promote some classical British Israel beliefs.
-He viewed the United States and the Anglo-Saxon race as true descendants of Israel, saying "This great nation of ours is one of the great nations of Israel."
-Swift deviated from traditional British Israel thought by associating God's "divine covenant" with a race, rather than a nation.
+Swift continued to promote some classical British Israelite beliefs.
+He believed that the United States was the true Land of Israel and he also believed that the Anglo-Saxon race constituted the true descendants of the ancient Israelites, stating "This great nation of ours is one of the great nations of Israel."
+Swift deviated from traditional British Israelite thought by associating God's "divine covenant" with a race, rather than a nation.
 He also deviated from traditional British Israelism by associating the Tribe of Judah with Germans, and claiming the Jewish people were imposters; British Israelism believed the Jewish people to be Tribe of Judah.

-Swift believed and promoted the idea of a militarized end-of-the-world apocalypse, which would culminate in a war between the races he believed were descendants of the serpent, and the pure race he believed was descended from Adam.
-As a result of his beliefs, he was very active in organizing armed militia to prepare for the supposed end-of-days conflict.
+Swift believed in and promoted the idea of a militarized end-of-the-world apocalypse, which would culminate in a war between the races which he believed were descended from the serpent, and the pure race which he believed was descended from Adam.
+As a result of his beliefs, he was very active in organizing armed militias in preparation for the supposed end-of-days conflict.